Service Matters

 - Compulsory Retirement: Forcing retirement before the normal age.

-- Removal or Dismissal from Service:
+- Removal or Dismissal (Rule 11)

 - Dismissal: A more severe form where the employee is permanently disqualified from future government employment.

-- Violation of Tribunal or Court Orders: Disobedience of orders from administrative tribunals, High Courts, or the Supreme Court can result in: Contempt of Court with imprisonment up to 6 months and fine as determined by the court.
+- Violation of Orders: Disobedience of orders from Administrative Tribunals, High Courts, or the Supreme Court can result in Contempt of Court, with imprisonment for up to 6 months and a fine of up to ₹2000.
 Officials may face disciplinary action or financial penalties.

 How Can Seasoned Advocates Help You?